 A joint venture with Lord Fairfax Community College and local industry partners, the Shihadeh Innovation Center will train and equip youth and adults to meet the demands of the regional job market.
 Industry partners will play an active role in the development of the program of study, while also committing to work-based learning opportunities for students and culminating in marketable certification opportunities.
 The Innovation Center will be a hub of workforce development for the community, serving both high school students and adults.

-Slated to open in the fall of 2021, funding for the Emil and Grace Shihadeh Innovation Center is coming from a mix of private and public donations, as well as skills and labor donated by local businesses.
+Funding for the Emil and Grace Shihadeh Innovation Center is coming from a mix of private and public donations, as well as skills and labor donated by local businesses.
 Coverage of the Winchester Public Schools announcement can be found at Local DVM News.

 * Visit our Project Timeline & Photos page for construction updates including pictures captured during the renovation and construction process.